mdn/content/files/en-us/mozilla/add-ons/webextensions/api/cookies/index.md

 1. You visit `a-shopping-site.com`, which uses `ad-tracker.com` to deliver its adverts on the web. `ad-tracker.com` sets a cookie associated with the `ad-tracker.com` domain.
 While you are on `a-shopping-site.com`, `ad-tracker.com` receives information about the products you browse.
 2. You now visit `a-news-site.com` that uses `ad-tracker.com` to deliver adverts. `ad-tracker.com` read its cookie and use the information collected from `a-shopping-site.com` to decide which adverts to display to you.

-Firefox includes features to prevent tracking.
+Firefox includes two features to prevent tracking: [dynamic partitioning](#storage_partitioning) and [first-party isolation](#first-party_isolation).
 These features separate cookies so that trackers cannot make an association between websites visited.
 So, in the preceding example, `ad-tracker.com` cannot see the cookie created on `a-news-site.com` when visiting `a-shopping-site.com`.

-The first iteration of this protection was first-party isolation, which is being superseded by [dynamic partitioning](/en-US/docs/Web/Privacy/State_Partitioning#dynamic_partitioning).
+From Firefox 103, dynamic partitioning is the default feature used.
+However, if the user or an extension turns on first-party isolation, it takes precedence over dynamic partitioning.

 > [!NOTE]
-> First-party isolation and dynamic partitioning are not active at the same time.
-If the user or an extension turns on first-party isolation, it takes precedence over dynamic partitioning.
-However, when private browsing uses dynamic partitioning, normal browsing may not be partitioning cookies.
+> When private browsing uses dynamic partitioning, normal browsing may not be partitioning cookies.
 See [Status of partitioning in Firefox](/en-US/docs/Web/Privacy/State_Partitioning#status_of_partitioning_in_firefox), for details.

 ### Storage partitioning